Home | About me | Contact | What's new | Privacy | Search

 Route history

-Today's stretch of Bandera between Wurzbach and Evers did not originally exist.
-Instead, Bandera Rd. followed what's now Evers Rd. between Benrus and Daughtry, then along Daughtry and onto today's Loop 410 right-of-way westward, going just past today's Bandera Rd. before turning northwest behind the properties that today front the west side of Bandera between Loop 410 and Wurzbach.
+Today's stretch of Bandera Rd. between Wurzbach Rd. and Evers Rd. did not originally exist.
+Instead, Bandera Rd. followed what's now Evers Rd. between Benrus Dr. and Daughtry Dr., then along Daughtry and onto today's Loop 410 right-of-way westward, going just past today's Bandera Rd. before turning northwest behind the properties that today front the west side of Bandera between Loop 410 and Wurzbach.
 It then merged onto today's right-of-way at Wurzbach.
-The stretch of today's Bandera between Wurzbach and Evers was built around 1950.
+The more direct route connecting Evers and Wurzbach was built around 1950.

-Finally, in Helotes, the original route went west for a short distance on today's FM 1560 and then curved onto today's Riggs Rd. and followed Old Bandera Rd. through Helotes, joining today's right-of-way north of Scenic Loop Rd. at the El Caparral restaurant.
-Riggs Rd. was bypassed around 1950.
-Old Bandera Rd. was bypassed in the mid '70s.
+The route through Helotes also saw several changes over the years.
+The original route went west for a short distance on today's FM 1560 and curved onto today's Riggs Rd. before following today's Old Bandera Rd. through Helotes, rejoining today's Bandera Rd. north of Scenic Loop Rd. at the El Chaparral restaurant.
+Riggs Rd. was bypassed around 1950, and Old Bandera Rd. was bypassed in the mid '70s.

 Culebra Rd. at I-10 looking west (ca. 1948)